magnet/metered-rs/README.md

 ### Design

-Do you like Metered's custom attribute parsing, which lets you use reserved keywords and arbitrary Rust syntax?
-The code has been extracted to the [Synattra](https://github.com/magnet/synattra) project, which provides useful methods on top of the Syn parser for Attribute parsing!
+Metered's custom attribute parsing supports using reserved keywords and arbitrary Rust syntax.
+The code has been extracted to the [Synattra](https://github.com/magnet/synattra) project, which provides useful methods on top of the Syn parser for Attribute parsing.

-Do you want to build a project that wraps method calls the same way Metrics does, regardless of whether they're `async` blocks or not?
+Metered's metrics can wrap any piece of code, regardless of whether they're `async` blocks or not, using hygienic macros to emulate an approach similar to aspect-oriented programming.
 That code has been extracted to the [Aspect-rs](https://github.com/magnet/aspect-rs) project!

 ## License